 6.2.
-Subject to clauses 6.1 above and 7.1 below, the Charges are a non-refundable upfront charge and you agree that we can start planning and building the Network on reliance of receiving the Charges from you to cover the costs of building the Network.
+Subject to clauses 6.1 above and 7.1 below, the Charges are a non-refundable upfront charge and you agree that we can start or continue planning and building the Network on reliance of receiving the Charges from you to cover our costs of build.

 7. Rights to end this agreement

 7.1.
 You can end your agreement with us if we break a significant term of it.

 7.2.
 If you wish to end this agreement, you should do so by notifying us via the Universal Service Helpdesk on 0800 783 0223.
 You can also notify us by email at email@example.com or by post at USO Helpdesk, Gosforth Park Way, Salters Lane, Gosforth Business Park, Newcastle Upon Tyne, NE12 8ET.

 7.3.
 We can end this agreement if you break a significant term of it.
 This includes if you fail to make any payment due to us by the due date.

 7.4.
 In exceptional circumstances, we may not be able to complete the build of a Network due to matters beyond our reasonable control (see clause 11.3.1).
 If we are no longer able to provide the Network, or there will be a significant delay, we will let you know.

 7.5.
 Where we have provided an Estimate not exceeding the Cost Threshold, and later find that the cost to fulfil your Request increases to over £6800, we may ask you to pay Charges above that amount.
 If this is the case, we will provide you with a Quote which sets out the Charges.
 If you choose not to pay those Charges, you can end your agreement with us, and we will cancel the Network build Request.